MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceAdGroupStartDateCannotBeEarlierThanSubmitDate

 **Description**
-The *AdGroup.StartDate* element cannot be prior to the date that the ad group was submitted.
+The ad group start date cannot be prior to the date that the ad group was submitted.

 ***